MohdXHassan/MeteroRailRouteOptimization/Metro-App-master/README.md

 # Metro App
 Application project for internship at Delhi Metro Rail Corporation (DMRC).
-## Current Status: Partially completed :construction_worker:
+## Current Status: Execution :construction_worker:

 * This application is gives the user a <strong>Crowd Efficient</strong> route as well as a <strong>TIme Efficient</strong> route.
 * Application has a minimal user interface for ease of use.